 Analysis of the 1918 virus by organizations cooperating in the research effort shows that it was likely a bird flu virus that jumped to humans.
 It was thought for some time to have been transmitted through pigs, but modern research suggests that the pigs got it from humans, not the other way around.
 The 1918 virus was apparently able to suppress an important immune system component.
 That's a bit alarming because the H5N1 bird flu virus is similar in some ways, another researcher saying: "What we see with the 1918 virus in infected monkeys is also what we see with H5N1 viruses."
 The researchers believe that they may be able to figure out ways to interfere with the progress of the infection.BACK_TO_TOP

 * HOLOGRAPHIC COUNTERFEITS: Once upon a time, "white light holograms" -- three-dimensional images that operate in ambient light -- were a marvel of technology, but we've long since come to take their use on credit cards and the like for granted.
-They were originally intended as a security measure, to make the cards harder to fake -- but, according to an article on WIRED NEWS Online ("Fake Holograms A 3-D Crime Wave" by Marty Graham), crooks have learned how to fake them.
+They were originally intended as a security measure, to make the cards harder to fake -- but, according to an article from WIRED.com ("Fake Holograms A 3-D Crime Wave" by Marty Graham), crooks have learned how to fake them.
 The technology to duplicate holograms is now increasingly available, and the number of counterfeits has tripled in the past three years.

 Security holograms were first used, on credit cards, in the 1980s.
 They are now used on driver's licenses, passports, ID cards, tax stamps, software packaging, music CDs, designer clothing, and so on, making the incentive to fake them very attractive.
 It's hard to do much about it; hologram counterfeiting is merely one part of the vast international counterfeiting apparatus that is based in countries -- mainly China, Korea, India, and Russia -- where enforcement of intellectual property laws is very weak.